nickson-jose/vsdstdcelldesign/README.md

 ## About PicoRV32

 PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
-It can be configured as RV32E, RV32I, RV32IC, RV32IM, or RV32IMC core, and optionally contains a built-in interrupt controller.
-Tools (gcc, binutils, etc..) can be obtained via the RISC-V Website.
-The examples bundled with PicoRV32 expect various RV32 toolchains to be installed in /opt/riscv32i[m][c].
-See the build instructions below for details.
-PicoRV32 is free and open hardware licensed under the ISC license (a license that is similar in terms to the MIT license or the 2-clause BSD license)
+It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core; where the suffixes stand for:
+- M - Multiply extension
+- I - Base Integer Instructions
+- C - Compressed Instructions
+PicoRV32 is free and open hardware licensed under the ISC license.
+All features and data-sheet related to picoRV32 core can be obtained [here.](https://www.efabless.com/design_catalog/ip_block/92)

 ## Standard cell layout design in Magic